dustyburwell/dustyburwell.github.com/_posts/2017-05-27-built-in-inclusion.md

 Now think of the puppies in the office.
 Similar to a mundane office supply handed to a participant in an experiment, the workers in that office ascribe a value to the _benefit_ of having puppies in their workplace.
-According to the endowment effect, those people concsiously or no think that having puppies in their office is _more valuable_ than a similar group of people who never have had puppies in their workplace.
+According to the endowment effect, those people consciously or not think that having puppies in their office is _more valuable_ than a similar group of people who never have had puppies in their workplace.
 Those people will fight harder to _keep_ the puppies, than they would have to acquire the puppies.